SinTan1729/chhoto-url/README.md

 ``` bash
 curl -X POST -H "X-API-Key: <YOUR_API_KEY>" -d '{"shortlink":"<shortlink>", "longlink":"<longlink>"}' http://localhost:4567/api/new
 ```
-Send an empty `<shortlink>` if you want it to be auto-generated.
+Send an empty or missing `<shortlink>` if you want it to be auto-generated.
 The server will reply with the generated shortlink.

 To get information about a single shortlink:
 ``` bash